What Are Valves and How Do They Work?

 - Manual Valves: Typically adjusted by hand, these valves use handwheels, hand levels, gear wheels, or chains to actuate.

-- Power Valves: Often connected to electric motors, air or pneumatic systems, hydraulic systems, or solenoids, these valves allow remote control and automation for high-precision or large-scale applications.
+- Actuated Valves: Often connected to electric motors, air or pneumatic systems, hydraulic systems, or solenoids, these valves allow remote control and automation for high-precision or large-scale applications.

 - Automatic Valves: Some valves activate when a specific flow condition is met.
 Examples include check valves closing during backflow or pressure release valves activating when an over-pressure condition is detected.